VirologyCharite/gb2seq/README.md

 ## A library and utility scripts for working with SARS-CoV-2 sequences

-sars2seq provides three general utility scripts for examining SARS-CoV-2 genome sequences and a Python library API to allow you to roll your own.
+`sars2seq` provides three general utility scripts for examining SARS-CoV-2 genome sequences and a Python library API that you can call from your own code.

 The library code knows how to extract genes at the nucleotide or amino acid level, how to identify or check for expected substitutions, how to